top of page

 1. Overwriting habits: You can imagine where this is going by the word “overwriting” and you are right.
 The concept of overwriting habits involves replacing an existing habit that doesn't align with a healthy lifestyle with a new one that does.

-- This one is for those that tend to spend time on their phones before sleeping or pick up the phone after waking up while still in bed to scroll on social media, read through messages, etc. Your phone should not be part of neither your bedtime nor your morning routine
+- Do spend time on your phone before sleeping or pick up the phone after waking up while still in bed to scroll on social media, read through messages or browse the internet?
+Then you should know that your phone should neither be part of your bedtime nor your morning routine.
+The time spent on this empty habit can easily be overwritten by a new one.

-→ Instead you might take these minutes spent in the morning to first of all keep your phone on airplane mode away from your bed, have a short yoga session, maybe even in your bed, where you activate your spine, roll out your neck and gently bend and stretch into basic poses and/ or take some time to meditate or engage in mindfulness.
+→ You might take these minutes spent in the morning to keep your phone on airplane mode away from your bed, have a short yoga session, maybe even in your bed, take some time to meditate or engage in other mindfulness practices.
 This way you activate your body and your mind and prepare for a productive and vital day.
 In the evening you should consider turning airplane mode on an hour before going to bed and wind down and take the time to engage in activities like reading or journaling.

-→ Take the change to take the bus or train, take your laptop or book with, work or read or take this time to answer to important messages.
+→ Make the change and take the bus or train, take your laptop or book with, work or read or take this time to answer to important messages.
 On top of that, you´ll add to your daily step count by walking to and from the bus or train station.

-→ If you don´t have the option for public transport, instead of listening to the radio or to music, put on an audiobook or listen to podcasts on personal development, nutrition, etc.
+→ If you don´t have the option for public transport, instead of listening to the radio or to music, put on an audiobook or listen to podcasts on personal development, nutrition or other educational topics.

-I encourage you to make a list of 2-3 habits or activities that you engage in daily that are not health-promoting, beneficial, or a good use of your time.
-Then, replace them with habits that contribute to personal development, physical well-being, mental/emotional ease, or long-term satisfaction and happiness.
+I encourage you to make a list of 2-3 habits or activities that you engage in daily that are not health-promoting, beneficial or a good use of your time.
+Then, replace them with habits that contribute to personal development, physical well-being, mental or emotional ease or long-term satisfaction and happiness.

 2. Habit stacking: This approach entails adding a new habit onto an existing one that's already a seamless part of your daily routine.
 You start with a sturdy base, which is your existing habit, then you carefully add more layers, each representing a new habit, making your overall routine stronger and more efficient.